rickaa/rand/rand/content/posts/bash_wrap_functions.md

 It is running ~27% faster.
 Only by wrapping the code in different functions.

 As an extra, in bash the code is not evaluated all at once.
-If you edit a script while it is being executed, [the script behave differently](https://thomask.sdf.org/blog/2019/11/09/take-care-editing-bash-scripts.html).
+If you edit a script while it is being executed, [the script behaves differently](https://thomask.sdf.org/blog/2019/11/09/take-care-editing-bash-scripts.html).
 Wrapping it in functions solves that problem too.